-On March 13, 2023, the FBI released "Supplemental Hate Crime Statistics, 2021," which revealed the most reported hate crimes since the data were first published in 1991.23 In contrast to the historically high number of reported hate crimes, 2021 also included the fewest number of law enforcement agencies reporting hate crime data since 2012.24
+In October 2023, the FBI released the most recent hate crime statistics, which revealed that 2022 was the highest year on record for reported hate crimes since the FBI began publishing the data in 1991.
+In contrast to the historically high number of reported hate crimes, 2022 included the fewest number of law enforcement agencies reporting hate crime data since 2012.

-The March 2023 supplemental report included data from both the National Incident Based Reporting System (NIBRS) and the Summary Reporting System (SRS).
-These data, while far from perfect, provide a more robust snapshot of the state of hate than the originally released data in December 2022.
-The data not only show a nearly 31 percent increase from 2020, but also the highest number of reported hate crime incidents since the FBI began publishing the data in 1991.25
+The October 2023 report included data from both the National Incident Based Reporting System (NIBRS) and the Summary Reporting System (SRS).
+The data show a 7 percent increase from 2021.

 The FBI's Hate Crime Statistics Program report is based on data from incidents reported to law enforcement.
 Yet many people do not report incidents to law enforcement for several reasons, including a historic distrust, concern that law enforcement would not take their report seriously, fear of reprisal, and other reasons.
-For the incident to make it into the FBI's annual report, law enforcement must record it in their system as a hate crime and then voluntarily submit the data to the FBI.26 As this process demonstrates, there are many opportunities for a hate crime to fall through the cracks - resulting in widespread underreporting.
+For the incident to make it into the FBI's annual report, law enforcement must record it in their system as a hate crime and then voluntarily submit the data to the FBI.
+As this process demonstrates, there are many opportunities for a hate crime to fall through the cracks, resulting in widespread underreporting.

 Another source of government hate crime data comes from DOJ's National Crime Victimization Survey (NCVS).
 This survey uses a different methodology and includes hate crime incidents that were both reported and not reported to law enforcement.
-A striking gap is revealed when comparing the two data sets.
+A striking gap is revealed when comparing the two datasets.
 NCVS data demonstrate that most hate crime victimizations (66 percent) go unreported to law enforcement.
-And while the FBI's 2021 supplemental data included 10,840 hate crimes, the NCVS documented an average of 243,770 hate crime victimizations in the United States from 2010 to 2019 - which would mean that an average of about 28 hate crime victimizations occur in this country every hour.27
+And while the FBI's 2022 11,643 hate crime incidents is alarming, the NCVS documented an average of 243,770 hate crime victimizations in the United States from 2010 to 2019 - which would mean that an average of about 28 hate crime victimizations occur in this country every hour.